 Parameter tuning by singularities.
 Figure 6 demonstrates graphically the relative performance of the fitting systems.
 We also used this potential surface to choose the correct initial conditions for the minimization routine - the presence of singularities throughout the potential surface allowed us to fine tune the fit parameters, especially in the case of the Nelder-Mead system which is almost too flexible, and is sensitive to the fitting parameters.
-These initial conditions were varied until the singularities in the phase space were minimized and these are shown in the Figure.
+These initial conditions were varied until the singularities in the phase space were minimized.

-Olivine 1 m multiband complex
+Olivine 1 ?m multiband complex

 Finally, we address the case of the representation of four overlapping Gaussian curves.
-This system is relevant to the case of the electronic bands of the olivine family, which overlap in the 1 m region.
-Figure 7 shows a representation of the 3d Fe2+ for an olivine electronic transition(Burns, 1970).
+This system is relevant to the case of the electronic bands of olivine, which overlap in the 1 ?m region.
+Figure 7 shows a possible example of this set up for an olivine electronic transition2.
 As we have previously discussed, we can use information from the tangent space to separate Gaussian bands.
 This suggests to us that the bands will not be separable if they are closer than the full width half maximum of the largest band.

-As previously established by the work of Burns, the Crystal Field Theory applied to the olivine $(Mg^{2+},Fe^{2+})2SiO_4$ structure gives us four olivine absorption bands in the 1 m region.
+As previously established by the work of Burns, the Crystal Field Theory applied to the olivine $(Mg^{2+},Fe^{2+})2SiO_4$ structure gives us four olivine absorption bands in the 1 ?m region.
 Our task is to generate spectra from the following model.

-The Olivine family has an orthorhombic space group (Deer et al., 1992) with a Hermann-Marguin crystallographic space group of $\overline{Pbnm}$ (No. 62) and Schoenflies space group of $V^{16}h$ .
-Olivine's optical constants have previously been derived (Lucey, 1998; Trang et al., 2013) and the electronic structure has been studied using multiple instrumental techniques (Kolesov and Geiger, 2004; Jiang and Guo, 2004; Dyar et al., 2009).
-Of interest to us here is the fact that the transition metals in olivine (here we consider Mg and Fe) are placed in two orthorhombic structural cages called M1 and M2 (Figure 1) and this results in a splitting of the crystal (or ligand) field energy.
-The point group of the M1 site is $C_i$ (it is centrosymmetric and smaller) and the M2 site is $C_s$ (it is noncentrosymmetric and larger) (Runciman, 1987).
-Runciman et al. believed that the M1 site would not contribute to the spectrum, however later work by Burns (1974) convinced Runciman et al. (1974) that the M1 site did contribute to the spectrum.
+The Olivine family has an orthorhombic space group^{23} with a Hermann-Marguin crystallographic space group of Pbnm (No. 62) and Schoenflies space group of V16_h.
+Olivine's optical constants have previously been derived^{24.25} and the electronic structure has been studied using multiple instrumental techniques^{26-28}.
+Of interest to us here is the fact that the transition metals in olivine (here we consider Mg and Fe) are placed in two orthrhombic structural cages called M1 and M2 (Figure 1) and this results in a splitting of the crystal (or ligand) field energy.
+The point group of the M1 site is C_i and the M2 site has C_s symmetry, as first proposed and discussed by Runciman et al29.

-In order to achieve our goal of modeling the 1 m region of the Mg-Fe olivine family, we use the dataset of (Burns et al., 1972) which provides tables of the centroid of four bands and maps their changes as the Mg-Fe content is varied.
-Sunshine and Pieters (1998) Table 2 showed that the two Y bands have a band width of about 3000cm-1 and the Z band has a half width of about 1600cm-1.
+In order to achieve our goal of modeling the 1 ?m region of the Mg-Fe olivine family, we use the dataset of Burns et al30 which provides tables of the centroid of four bands and maps their changes as the Mg-Fe content is varied.
+Sunshine and Pieters10 Table 2 showed that the two Y bands in Burns et al30 have a band width of about 3000cm-1 and the Z band has a half width of about 1600cm-1.
 We use these values for our band widths of the Z band and Y bands.
-Sunshine and Pieters (1998) pointed out they could not resolve the X band and so they omitted that band in their study.
+Sunshine and Pieters point out they could not resolve the X band and so they ignored that band in their study.
 Figure 7 shows the X band runs parallel and very close to the bottom of the largest Y band and is very difficult to resolve for this reason if polarized measurements are not available.
 We use the four band approach here.

-Figure 7e shows the error in fitting the four band olivine complex at 1 m.
-It demonstrates that the case of Fayalite (Fo10) is easier to fit than Forsterite (Fo100).
-The reason for this behaviour is that the Fayalite spectrum is more asymmetric than the Forsterite spectrum, and it is therefore easier to replicate with an asymmetric shape.
-This fact is born out by simple observations of the two end members which are given in Figure 7c (Forsterite) and d (Fayalite).
+Figure 7a shows the error in fitting the four band olivine complex at 1 ?m.
+It demonstrates that the case of Fayalite (Fo10) is more difficult to fit than Forsterite (Fo100).
+The reason for this behaviour is that the Fayalite spectrum is more asymmetric than the Forsterite spectrum.
+This fact is born out by simple observations of the two end members which are given in Figure 7b.